Analysis of Legal Documents via Non-negative Matrix Factorization Methods: Discussion and Future Works

-In this paper, we discover topics from the initial letters and AOBs provided by the California Innocence Project (CIP) through various Non-negative Matrix Factorization methods.
+In this paper, we first provide an exposition of popular variants of Non-negative Matrix Factorization.
+Then, we discover and analyze meaningful lexical topics from the initial letters and AOBs provided by the California Innocence Project (CIP) through the various NMF methods.
 We also reconstruct crime type and decision type labels for each case file using (semi)supervised Matrix Factorization methods.

 In general, topics generated from the initial letters (discussed in Section \ref{subsec:Result_IL}) cover three major themes: seeking assistance, trial information, and evidence.
 Across all methods, we consistently observe a topic related to seeking assistance, which is the major purpose of the initial letters.
-Since the initial letters are the first documents CIP screens, besides expressing the idea of seeking assistance, an initial letter needs to contain information related to trials.
 Topic results generated from classical NMF are generally trial-related and thus can help CIP identify cases whose initial letters describe their trials comprehensively at first hand.
-Semantic NMF with keyword highlighting reveals topics related to evidence such as fingerprints and footage, which plays an important role in helping CIP identify those initial letters with sufficient physical evidence to prove innocence.
+Semantic NMF with keyword highlighting reveals topics related to evidence such as eyewitness, fingerprints, and video footage, which allows CIP to know about the appearance of detailed physical evidence in the document before reading them.
 Results from top-down and bottom-up HNMF reveal the hidden hierarchical structure, which can potentially help CIP specify or classify trial and evidence information.
 Identifying the trial information and the corresponding evidence, our analysis of initial letters offers CIP a brief overview of cases.